Clinical Trial or Beta Program

 To enable a smooth data upload, make sure that the device is attached to the docking station and connected to your Wi-Fi network.
 If no internet connection is present, you will not be able to upload the data or receive insights into your app.
 When the data upload process is successful you will receive an update on the app that states the data transfer was accomplished.

 If your cellphone is connected to the Internet, you should receive a daily update from your application a few minutes after receiving a notification saying the data has been successfully transferred.
-Again, if you do not receive a notification that the data has been transferred successfully, your cellphone app will not receive the accumulated daily information and your baby's life events.
+In case you do not receive a notification that the data has been transferred successfully, your cellphone app will not receive the accumulated daily information and your baby's life events.

 Charging: The specified time to charge the battery